 What is an IP licensing agreement?

-An IP licensing agreement occurs between an IP rights owner (“licensor”) and someone who is authorized to use the rights (“licensee”) in exchange for monetary value in the form of a fee or a royalty.
+An intellectual property licensing agreement occurs between an IP rights owner (“licensor”) and someone who is authorized to use the rights (“licensee”) in exchange for monetary value in the form of a fee or a royalty.
 The two parties agree on the terms and conditions via negotiation, with the outcome dependent upon the bargaining power of each side.
-The licensor is always the owner of the licensed IP, and one license can cover patent and design rights, related know-how and a trademark.
+The licensor is always the owner of the licensed intellectual property, and one license can cover patent and design rights, related know-how and a trademark.
 The agreement between the two parties can allow the licensor to tap into the licensee’s productive capacity and relevant local expertise, thus increasing the licensor’s overall knowledge.

-The benefits of an IP license can include:
+The benefits of an intellectual property license

 - get your products or services to a market or geographical territory in less time